 This is a great therapy if there is a spasm in a back or neck muscle.
 It works well in relaxing the muscle and allowing it to return to its normal state rather quickly.
 Short therapy sessions are excellent at facilitating healing from acute and chronic pain.

 Inferential Electro-Therapy is an excellent method of helping the body deal with spasms, sprains, and issues related to soft tissues.
 This therapy accomplishes this with a very low simulated frequency that is put on the soft tissue.
 The feeling of this therapy is very light and most patients feel very comfortable during the treatment.

 In addition to this therapy simulating the body's natural healing method by helping it to produce natural pain-killing endorphins, it also helps with the release of these strains, spasms, and soft tissue issues.

 Ultrasound is a therapy that is utilized in the office to handle injuries related to joints, muscle spasms, as well as most soft tissues.
 While it shares the same name, this ultrasound is not the same as the type of ultrasound utilized diagnostically to screen internally in the body.
 This ultrasound creates small sound waves that in effect vibrate and massage soft tissues and muscle.
 These sound waves do an excellent job in facilitating the body's healing process in addition to decreasing scar tissue formation.

 Certain ultrasounds also create a heating effect to help relax the muscles or tightness in the body.
 This heat combined with the overall features of the ultrasound help to start the healing process at the most basic cellular level speeding up your road to recovery.

-If you are interested in Physiotherapy at our Elkhorn NE or Omaha NE chiropractic clinic, give us a today!
+If you are interested in Physiotherapy at our Elkhorn NE or Gretna NE chiropractic clinic, give us a today!